Skip to main content

 To apply configuration changes with kubectl, use the following command:

-kubectl patch configmap argocd-cm -n <namespace> --type=merge \
+kubectl patch configmap argocd-cm -n [NAMESPACE] --type=merge \

 -p '{"data":{"resource.customizations.knownTypeFields.sunk.coreweave.com_NodeSet": "- field: spec.template.spec\n type: core/v1/PodSpec\n"}}'

 The -p '...' flag specifies the patch content.
-In this example, we use the data, - field, and type parameters.
-The "data":{...} parameter specifies the section of the ConfigMap to be modified.
-The kubectl patch command will only modify the specified section. " - field: spec.template.spec\n" and type: core/v1/PodSpec\n are the specific key-value pair to be added to the ConfigMap.
+This example uses the data, - field, and type parameters.
+The "data":{...} parameter specifies the section of the ConfigMap to modify.
+The kubectl patch command only modifies the specified section. " - field: spec.template.spec\n" and type: core/v1/PodSpec\n are the specific key-value pair to add to the ConfigMap.
 The --type=merge flag specifies the patch type as a JSON Merge Patch, which operates on the following logic:

-• If a field exists in the patch, it replaces the existing field in the target object
+• If a field exists in the patch, it replaces the existing field in the target object.

 • If a field exists in the patch with a null value, it deletes the field from the target object.